merkle-groot/Bitcoin-Price-Tracker/README.md

 # Bitcoin Price Tracker

 A basic, single screen Web App made using Ionic-React.
+Uses coin-desk api to get realtime bitcoin prices.
+You can click or press "Refresh" to get the latest prices.

 ## Getting Started